bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-In this option, we eager load these few files on boot and reload even if the STI is not used.
-However, unless your application has a lot of STIs, this won't have any measurable impact.
+Unless your application has a lot of STI models, this won't have any measurable negative impact of this approach.

 INFO: The method `Zeitwerk::Loader#eager_load_dir` was added in Zeitwerk 2.6.2.
 For older versions, you can still list the `app/models/shapes` directory and invoke `require_dependency` on its contents.